Facebook’s AI learns the relationships between physical places from first-person video footage

 In experiments, the team demonstrated Ego-Topo on two key tasks: inferring likely object interactions in a novel view and anticipating the actions needed to complete a long-term activity.
 To evaluate its performance, they trained the underlying models on EGTEA Gaze+ (which contains videos of 32 subjects following 7 recipes in a single kitchen, each of which captures a complete dish being prepared) and EPIC-Kitchens (which comprises videos of daily kitchen activities and which isn’t limited to a single recipe or object) and collected across multiple kitchens.

-They report that Ego-Topo performed uniformly better across all prediction horizons compared with the baselines, and that it excelled at predicting actions far into the distant future.
+They report that Ego-Topo performed uniformly better across all prediction horizons compared with the baselines, and that it excelled at predicting actions far into the future.
 Moreover, they say that linking actions to discovered zones in the model’s topological graph resulted in consistent improvements, as did aligning spaces based on function in the consolidated graph — especially for rare classes that were only seen tied to a single location.

 “Our approach is best suited to long term activities in [first-person] video where zones are repeatedly visited and used in multiple ways over time.
-This definition applies broadly to common household and workplace environments (e.g., office, kitchen, retail store, grocery),” wrote the resarchers.
+This definition applies broadly to common household and workplace environments (e.g., office, kitchen, retail store, grocery),” wrote the researchers.
 “These tasks illustrate how a vision system that can successfully reason about scenes’ functionality would contribute to applications in augmented reality (AR) and robotics.
-For example, an AR system that knows where actions are possible in the environment could interactively guide a person through a tutorial; a mobile robot able to learn from video how people use a zone would be primed to act without extensive exploration
+For example, an AR system that knows where actions are possible in the environment could interactively guide a person through a tutorial; a mobile robot able to learn from video how people use a zone would be primed to act without extensive exploration.”